-Endocrine Consultants, the largest endocrine and diabetes center in western Georgia, has partnered with IACTHealth and Columbus Regional Health to conduct the TIGER study.
+Endocrine Consultants, the largest endocrine and diabetes center in western Georgia, has partnered with IACTHealth and Piedmont Columbus Regional to conduct the TIGER study.
 The study will last two years, and test a new drug called golimunab that may increase the treatability of Type 1 diabetes in children.

 After the onset of Type 1 diabetes, the patient enters the “honeymoon phase” and temporarily experiences symptom regression.
 The study will test the effects of golimunab in this phase, hopefully freezing the honeymoon phase and increasing ease of treatment.